larryhastings/big/README.md

   arguments) immediately *after* we have transitioned to that state.
 This means it's permitted to initiate a state transition inside an `on_enter` call.
+* If the current state object's `on_exit` raises an exception, the transition is aborted, `state` remains unchanged, and `next` is restored to `None`.
+* If an observer raises an exception, the transition still completes,
+  `next` is restored to `None`,
+  and `StateManager` re-raises the first observer exception after completing the transition.
 * It's illegal to attempt to transition to the current state.
 If `state_manager.state` is already `foo`, `state_manager.state = foo` will raise an exception.